socialray/makahiki-ktuh/doc/configuration-internal-admin.rst

 The Internal Admin Configuration Widget provides access to pages to support developer-level configuration, monitoring and debugging.

-It is not further documented at this time.
+It is not documented at this time.